 Place your pipe or bowl in a sealable plastic bag and fill it with rubbing alcohol until the entire piece is submerged.
-Add a teaspoon of table salt (sodium chloride) or Epsom salt (magnesium sulfate), either of which will act as a scrubber or sponge on the resin.
+Add a teaspoon of table salt (sodium chloride) or Epsom salt (magnesium sulfate), either of which will act as a scrubber or sponge for the resin.
 Leave the pipe or bowl to soak in the bag for about 12 hours, giving the alcohol enough time to dissolve the resin.

-Rubbing alcohol is also a fast and effective method for removing resin from your hands.
+Rubbing alcohol is also a fast and effective method for removing weed resin or leftover resin from your hands.
 Rubbing your fingers with vegetable or olive oil may also safely remove resin and be more gentle on your skin.